Nikaoto/HammerTime/README.md

 # HammerTime
-A local multiplayer game made in Lua with LÖVE.
+A local multiplayer game made in Lua with Lï¿½VE.
 Joysticks are a MUST!
 Recommended players 2 and up (to infinity, as long as you can plug that many joysticks)

 ## Controls